-Butler, a Republican, was the representative for South Carolina's 2nd congressional district from 1811 to 1813.
+Butler was the representative for South Carolina’s 2nd congressional district and was a Republican.
+He served from 1811 to 1813.

 From Dec 1801 to Mar 1813, Butler missed 127 of 1,274 roll call votes, which is 10.0%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Mar 1813.
 The chart below reports missed votes over time.